AzonInc/Doorman/docs/en/reference/esphome-component.md

 # TC:BUS ESPHome Component

-The TC:BUS Component for ESPHome allows you to interface with a [TCS:Bus](https://www.tcsag.de/) or [Koch TC:Bus](https://kochag.ch/) intercom system, providing automation, monitoring, and interaction capabilities within the [ESPHome](https://esphome.io/) ecosystem.
+The TC:BUS Components for ESPHome allows you to interface with a [TCS:Bus](https://www.tcsag.de/) or [Koch TC:Bus](https://kochag.ch/) intercom system, providing automation, monitoring, and interaction capabilities within the [ESPHome](https://esphome.io/) ecosystem.
-This component can trigger automations based on specific telegrams received from the intercom system.
+This components can trigger automations based on specific telegrams received from the intercom system.

 It also supports sending telegrams to the intercom and receiving various status updates (e.g., bus telegrams and door readiness).
 Additionally, actions can be set up to respond to specific telegrams from the intercom system.